shakacode/react_on_rails/docs/basics/upgrading-react-on-rails.md

 # Upgrading React on Rails

+## Need Help Migrating?
+If you would like help in migrating between React on Rails versions or help with implementing server rendering, please contact [justin@shakacode.com](mailto:justin@shakacode.com) for information about our [ShakaCode Pro Support](https://www.shakacode.com/work/shakacode-pro-support.pdf).

+We specialize in helping companies to quickly and efficiently move from versions before 9 to current.
+The older versions use the Rails asset pipeline to package client assets.
+The current and recommended way is to use Webpack 4 for asset preparation.
+You may also need help migrating from the `rails/webpacker`'s Webpack configuration to a better setup ready for Server Side Rendering.

 ## Upgrading to version 11
 * Remove `server_render_method` from config/initializers/react_on_rails.rb.
 Alternate server rendering methods are part of React on Rails Pro.
 If you want to use a custom renderer, contact justin@shakacode.com.
 We have a custom node rendering solution in production for egghead.io.
 * Remove your usage of ENV["TRACE_REACT_ON_RAILS"] usage.
 You can get all tracing with either specifying **`trace`** at your component or in your config/initializers/react_on_rails.rb file.